-If unit is being returned for repair, customer pays freight to AMTI and AMTI will pay standard delivery freight on return shipment.
+If the unit is returned for repair, customer pays freight to AMTI and AMTI will pay standard delivery freight on return shipment.

 Use of this device outside the parameters of its stated capabilities will void the warranty.
 AMTI reserves the right to make that evaluation.